spress/spress.yosymfony.com/src/content/docs/how-it-works.md

 ## Site structure {#site-structure}

-This is the typical structure of a Spress site
+This is the typical structure of a Spress site:

 ```
 .